wildmountainfarms/solarthing-docs/docs/source/other/headless-rpi.rst

 having to attach a keyboard and monitor, this'll help.
 You can do all SolarThing configuration either using a monitor and keyboard, or
 "headless" over SSH without a monitor or keyboard.

+If you are not familiar with Raspberry Pis at all, you may have a better experience using a monitor and keyboard rather than following the instructions below.

 Download Image
 ----------------